vmware-archive/tgik/README.md

 Official repository for TGIK!

-TGIK is a weekly live video stream that we broadcast live from the VMWare Cloud Native headquarters (usually) in Bellevue, Washington all about Kubernetes.
+TGIK is a weekly live video stream that we broadcast live from the VMware Cloud Native headquarters (usually) in Bellevue, Washington all about Kubernetes.

 The [index](playlist.md) contains a list of all episodes.